Regular Employee Feedback to Replace the Annual Review

 Annual performance reviews are not viewed as effective by managers, workers, HR leaders or senior leadership.
 In fact, only 49 percent of employees find that reviews are accurate, while 90 percent of HR heads believe annual reviews do not yield accurate information.

-Not only are reviews viewed as flawed, they take a lot of time which stifles productivity and wastes talent resources that would provide benefits if they were invested in other activities.
+Not only are reviews viewed as flawed, but they also take a lot of time which stifles productivity and wastes talent resources that would provide benefits if they were invested in other activities.

 Today’s agile workforce needs nimble new strategies, processes, and tools to enable feedback between employees and managers.
 Fortunately, best practices and technology tools are available to help any organization move beyond the dreaded annual review and improve their employee performance feedback and evaluation process.